New rational cubic fourfolds arising from Cremona transformations: Birational involution on the Veronese locus

 Let $s'\colonequals s + (3\deg(S)-vs)\ell'$.
 Then we have

 with Gram matrix

 By the blowup formula, we have an isometry

 where $A(V')(-1)$ is generated by the class $\ell'$.
-Therefore, the top--left $3\times3$ minor of the above matrix gives a Gram matrix of $A(X')$.
+Therefore, the top-left $3\times3$ minor of the above matrix gives a Gram matrix of $A(X')$.
 In this way, we can relate the algebraic lattices $A(X)$ and $A(X')$ as follows:

 Here the classes $\overline{h}'^2, \overline{v}', \overline{s}'\in A(X')$ are the images of $h'^2, v', s'\in A(Y)$ under the isometry above.